How to Price your Lumber

 Here’s a question you can ask yourself too, does it really matter how much I sell this lumber for?

-For some people, the answer is going to be yes because they need cash from selling lumber to put into other projects, their business or anything else.
+For some people, the answer is going to be yes because in the long run, they need cash from selling lumber to put into other projects, their business or anything else.
 In those cases, you’ll want to research and find what is a fair price on the market for selling your lumber to get the maximum value.

 But for other sawyers who are doing this casually and may not need the money, maybe it’s worthwhile to exchange your lumber with people who need it for less than its market value?